yunyurain/C-SCNR/README.md

 The next step is to partition the individual-level data (excluding the reference panel) into two parts: the proper training set $D_1$ and the calibration set $D_2$.
 In our study, we followed the typical machine learning 80-20 split, allocating 20% of the data for calibration.

 The target set is another set of individuals with individual-level genotype and covariates data.
 (The true phenotypic values of the target set is unknown by assumption.
-However, in our study, the phenotype data is known for calculating the evaluation metrics (e.g. coverage rate).)
+However, in our study, the phenotype data is known for calculating the evaluation metrics, e.g. coverage rate.)

 ### Step 2.
 PGS Computation
 The proper training set is used to train the PGS weights. <br>